libp2p/specs/identify/README.md

 ### listenAddrs

-These are the addresses on which the peer is listening as multi-addresses.
+The addresses on which the peer is deemed to be reachable by other peers.
+These are also sometimes referred to as _external_ addresses.
+For backwards-compatibility reasons, implementations MAY also include addresses of local interfaces.

 ### observedAddr